 Choosing the best possible elementary school is critical to a child’s foundational development.
 In Texas, public school districts adopt curriculum standards set by the State Board of Education.
 The current standards, called Texas Essential Knowledge and Skills, outline what students should be able to learn and do in each course or grade.
 The curriculum is structured around the fundamentals of mathematics, science, social studies, language arts, music and reading.

-Clark Elementary School has a regular student population of 730 with a 14.7 students/teacher ratio while Travis Elementary School has 868 students and a student-teacher ratio of 17 students/teacher ratio.
+Alamo Elementary School has a regular student population of 727 with a 13.8 students/teacher ratio while Travis Elementary School has 868 students and a student-teacher ratio of 17 students/teacher ratio.

-Clark Elementary School earned a State accountability rating of B (80-89) based on three domains: student achievement, school progress and closing the gaps.
+Alamo Elementary School earned a State accountability rating of B (80-89) based on three domains: student achievement, school progress and closing the gaps.
 Scores are scaled from 0 to 100 to align with letter grades.
-The school scored 76 in student achievement, 88 in school progress and 76 in closing performance gaps.
-It scored 84 overall in post-secondary readiness, a broad term that refers to student preparedness to undertake multiple pathways after graduation, or specifically, their preparedness for college education.
+The school scored 79 in student achievement, 90 in school progress and 88 in closing performance gaps.
+It scored 89 overall in post-secondary readiness, a broad term that refers to student preparedness to undertake multiple pathways after graduation, or specifically, their preparedness for college education.

 On the other hand, Travis Elementary School earned a State accountability rating of C. The school posted 69 in student achievement, 70 in school progress, 69 in closing performance gaps and 70 overall in post-secondary readiness.

 A distinction designation acknowledges districts and campuses for outstanding achievement based on the outcomes of several performance indicators.
 Distinction designations are awarded for achievement in several areas and are based on performance relative to a group of campuses of similar type, size, grade span, and student demographics.

 Alamo Elementary School's four out of seven distinctions are in Science, post-secondary, with 25% student progress and 25% closing performance gaps.
 Travis Elementary School did not earn any distinction.